-ODYSSEUS & PENELOPE 2 painted fireplaces 2 lithographs between them they tell a version of The Odyssey.
+ODYSSEUS & PENELOPE 2 painted fireplaces, 2 lithographs between them they tell a version of Homer's Odyssey.

 Through human history art has had a closer relationship to the spoken word than the written one.
 In pre-literate times, stories were shared through their telling, with art often being used as a prompt.
 In earlier times, too, the light and warmth of the family hearth provided a focus for the remembering of histories and telling of myths.
 In this exhibition Marian Maguire presents three painted fireplaces.
 They draw visually from ancient Greek vase painting, the altarpieces and frescoes of the early Italian renaissance and Maori traditional carving and painting.